To download the PDF version of this document, click here.

 Educational record release

-I hereby authorize the University Registrar to release specific education record information to Fraternity and Sorority Life Programs, my chapter, and my Inter/National organization, including number of hours earned each semester, date of birth, mid-semester D/F class grade reports, semester grade point average, cumulative grade point average, and any academic honors.
+I hereby authorize the University Registrar to release specific education record information to Fraternity and Sorority Life, my chapter, and my Inter/National organization, including number of hours earned each semester, date of birth, mid-semester D/F class grade reports, semester grade point average, cumulative grade point average, and any academic honors.
 The Registrar will not identify classes taken by course name or identify individual class grades, except for mid-semester D/F class grade reports.
-In publicizing any academic achievements or leadership achievements I earn, I authorize FSLP to disclose my chapter membership along with my education record information to the general public.
-Furthermore, I permit the Office of the Dean of Students to release public crime record information to FSLP, my chapter, and my Inter/National organization.
-I understand that I may revoke this release at any time by writing to FSLP.
+In publicizing any academic achievements or leadership achievements I earn, I authorize FSL to disclose my chapter membership along with my education record information to the general public.
+Furthermore, I permit the Office of the Dean of Students to release public crime record information to FSL, my chapter, and my Inter/National organization.
+I understand that I may revoke this release at any time by writing to FSL.

-FSLP will maintain my semester and cumulative grade average information and any public crime record information on file for two years after separation from the University.
+FSL will maintain my semester and cumulative grade average information and any public crime record information on file for two years after separation from the University.
 While on file, the information will be released only to my fraternity/sorority president, current chapter advisor, and Inter/National organization.
-My fraternity/sorority president or FSLP may disseminate the information to appropriate local chapter officers and Inter/National and regional representatives as needed
+My fraternity/sorority president or FSL may disseminate the information to appropriate local chapter officers and Inter/National and regional representatives as needed

 Yes/No